 Lose Your Medicare Appeal at Reconsideration?
 Don’t Throw in the Towel Just Yet — Consider the Consequences and Your Options.

-(December 29, 2010): At the outset, it is important to keep in mind that the following observations are merely our opinion, nothing more.
-These observations are based on our experiences dealing with health care provider Medicare overpayments and alleged false claims, over many years.
-Many health care providers are familiar with the revised administrative appeals process for contesting denied Medicare claims.
-In exercising their appeal rights, many providers (or their legal counsel) have appealed denied claims through the second level of appeal, submitting their claims and arguments in support of payment to the Qualified Independent Contractor (QIC) responsible for hearing ...
+(December 29, 2010): I. Introduction: Many health care providers are familiar with the revised administrative appeals process for contesting denied Medicare claims.
+In exercising their appeal rights, many providers (or their legal counsel) have appealed denied claims through the second level of appeal, submitting their claims and arguments in support of payment to the Qualified Independent Contractor (QIC) responsible for hearing reconsideration appeals.
+Q2 Administrators (Q2A) is one of the contractors selected by the Centers for Medicare and Medicaid Services (CMS) to serve as a QIC.
+Notably, Q2A has also been awarded the first task order to serve as Administrative Qualified Independent ...

-(September 1, 2010): Introduction: As previously discussed, after representing health care providers for many years in administrative hearings, involving well over 10,000 Medicare claims this year alone, it has been our experience that Administrative Law Judges (ALJs) remain a provider’s single best opportunity to present its legal, regulatory and factual arguments in support of payment.
+(September 1, 2010): I. Introduction -- ZPIC Contractors Are Likely to Participate in Your ALJ Hearing: As previously discussed, after representing health care providers for many years in administrative hearings, involving well over 10,000 Medicare claims this year alone, it has been our experience that Administrative Law Judges (ALJs) remain a provider’s single best opportunity to present its legal, regulatory and factual arguments in support of payment.
 While there are no guarantees, the ALJs we have practiced before have been attentive, knowledgeable, willing to listen to the provider’s viewpoint, and perhaps most importantly, FAIR.
-The Process: Once a request for an ALJ hearing is filed, the Court generally takes one of three actions.
-It ...
+In recent years though, it has become more ...

 Health Data Insights Begins Medical Necessity Reviews

-(August 30, 2010): Introduction: Health Data Insights (HDI), the Centers for Medicare & Medicaid Services (CMS) Recovery Audit Contractor (RAC) responsible for auditing health care providers in Region D, has announced it will immediately begin reviews on previously approved projects which involve the medical necessity of selected inpatient DRG payments.
+(August 30, 2010): I. Introduction -- "Medical Necessity" Issues Presented: Health Data Insights (HDI), the Centers for Medicare & Medicaid Services (CMS) Recovery Audit Contractor (RAC) responsible for auditing health care providers in Region D, has announced it will immediately begin reviews on previously approved projects which involve the medical necessity of selected inpatient DRG payments.
 A complete list of the medical necessity “issues” currently being examined by HDI can be found on its Website.
-Scope of Responsibility: RACs, such as HDI, contract with the CMS to perform post-payment reviews of Medicare claims to find overpayments (and theoretically, underpayments in return for a percentage (from 9 percent to ...
+II.
+Scope of Responsibilities Assigned to Health Date Insights: RACs, such as HDI, contract with the CMS to perform post-payment reviews of Medicare claims to find overpayments ...

-Look at RACs — Part III: What Should Physicians and other Medicare Providers Know about Appeals and Recoupment?
+RACs Are Auditing Your Claims — What Should Physicians and other Medicare Providers Know about Appeals and Recoupment?

 (July 2, 2010): CMS’ Recovery Audit Contractor (RAC) program is now permanent and nationwide.
 As we discussed in Part I of this series, while small providers were largely ignored during the demonstration program, physicians, home health, hospice, and durable medical equipment (DME) suppliers should be on the lookout for increased attention.
 In Part II, we discussed some ways providers can prepare for and respond to an audit request.
 In this Part III, we will discuss a provider’s appeal options in the event that a RAC identifies an alleged overpayment as a result of its audit.
 It is important to remember that ...